amd/sev-utils/docs/snp.md

 is then checked and verified against the launch measurement that is output from the [virtee/snpguest](https://github.com/virtee/snpguest) tool.
 If the two measurements match, then the test returns with a successful output.

+Note: On the Coconut-SVSM setup, the igvmmeasure tool (part of the SVSM build) is used to calculate the expected launch measurement.

 ## Stopping all Guests